studoverse/katerbase/README.md

 [db.collection.deleteOne()](https://docs.mongodb.com/manual/reference/method/db.collection.deleteOne/) MongoDB operation

 Deletes a single document from the collection.
-The filter must not by empty, otherwise an undefined document will be deleted.
+The filter must not be empty, otherwise an undefined document will be deleted.

 The returned [DeleteResult](https://mongodb.github.io/mongo-java-driver/3.12/javadoc/com/mongodb/client/result/DeleteResult.html) holds information about the number of documents deleted, which can be 0 in case no document matched the given query.